 5 Plan execution and job scheduling

 When the plan for each period ∆T is created it has to be executed by the computational nodes.
-For that we assume that there is a dedicated service running at each node which is responsible for sending statistics to the planner, receiving the plan and executing it.
+We assume that there is a dedicated service running at each node which is responsible for sending statistics to the planner, receiving the plan and executing it.
 We call such a service a local handler.

 The local handler keeps counters of how much data of each type (input and output) remains to be send from this node to the neighboring nodes during the current plan iteration.
 This implies two counters (input and output) for each link connected to the node.
 When the handler receives a new plan it updates the counters to be equal to the flows of corresponding edges.
 In other words, a handler is responsible for transfers over outgoing edges of its node.
 If the handler has not managed to send/receive all the data according to the plan within the time window, the system will automatically recover from such an error, since each scheduling cycle rely on the current state of the system, but not on previously issued plans.